einarwh/Dedox/README.md

 Detox for your .NET documentation.

-You can run Dedox on a single .cs file, all the files indicated by a .csproj file, or all the files indicated by a .sln file.
+You can run Dedox on individual .cs files, all the files indicated by a .csproj file, or all the files indicated by a .sln file.

 Dedox will output .cs files where useless comments have been stripped to an output folder.
 By default, this folder is C:\temp, but obviously you can override that.
 Dedox supports several flags: